 Get the best price

-Buyers can now get detailed information on the Internet about vehicle pricing and dealer costs.
+Buyers can get detailed vehicle pricing and dealer costs on the Internet.
 You can use information on the dealer’s cost and any incentives available to figure out the dealer’s mark-up.
 The more you know the better chance you have to get a fair price.

 Although low monthly payments can make it easier to buy a vehicle, always remember that buying or leasing a vehicle it is still a big financial commitment.
 Spreading loan or lease payments out over a longer period of time may lower the monthly cost but may also increase the total amount paid due to higher financing costs.